 Even so, Feres is a doctrine that protects the military against judicial interference in certain situations.
 It does not bar administrative processing of the same claims within a military department.
 Nothing in this opinion prevents Major Walch's return to that process.
-Governing EEO regulations and procedures also appear to allow that to occur.
-Restarting agency action on a
+Governing EEO regulations and procedures also appear to allow a return.7 Restarting agency action on a claim is particularly appropriate when the statutorily encouraged resort to a civil action after lengthy agency delay becomes futile, not because of a plaintiff's procedural default but because of a judicially created doctrine such as Feres.